wavefrontHQ/docs/pages/doc/alerts_notifications.md

 The presence of delayed and then backfilled data in the interactive chart can obscure why the alert fired or did not fire.

-The interactive chart is set to a custom date showing the time window in which the alert was triggered.
+The interactive chart is set to the time window in which the alert was triggered.
 However, the data in the chart might have been backfilled with data values that were **reported** during that time window, but were not **ingested** until later.

-If you suspect a [misfiring alert](alerts_states_lifecycle.html#did-my-alert-misfire), inspect the chart image included in the notification, which shows the state when the alert fired.
+If you suspect a [misfiring alert](alerts_states_lifecycle.html#did-my-alert-misfire), inspect the chart image included in the notification, which shows a snapshot of the state when the alert fired, instead of the chart image.

 #### Optional Information in the Interactive Chart